quantumatic/stellar/docs/README.md

 The `isize` type is a signed integer type with the same number of bits as the platform's pointer type.
 The theoretical upper bound on object and array size is the maximum `isize` value.
 This ensures that `isize` can be used to calculate differences between pointers into an object or array and can address every byte within an object along with one byte past the end.

 `usize` and `isize` are **at least** 16-bits wide.

+## Tuple types

+Tuple types are a family of **structural types** for heterogeneous lists of other types.

+> **Structural types** are always equivalent if their internal types are equivalent.
+For a nominal version of tuples, see tuple structs.

+The syntax for a tuple type is a parenthesized, comma-separated list of types.
+1-ary tuples require a comma after their element type to be disambiguated with a parenthesized type.

+A tuple type has a number of fields equal to the length of the list of types.
+This number of fields determines the arity of the tuple.
+A tuple with `n` fields is called an n-ary tuple.
+For example, a tuple with 2 fields is a 2-ary tuple.

+Fields of tuples are named using increasing numeric names matching their position in the list of types.
+The first field is `0`.
+The second field is `1`.
+And so on.
+The type of each field is the type of the same position in the tuple's list of types.

+For convenience and historical reasons, the tuple type with no fields (`()`) is often called unit or the _unit type_.
+Its one value is also called _unit_ or the _unit value_.

+Some examples of tuple types:

+- `()` (unit type)
+- `(float64, float64)`
+- `(String, float32)`
+- `(int32, String)`
+- `(int32, (float64,), List[String], Option[bool])`

+Values of this type are constructed using a [tuple expression](#tuple-expressions).
+Furthermore, various expressions will produce the unit value if there is no other meaningful value for it to evaluate to.
+Tuple fields can be using [pattern matching](#tuple-patterns).